amruta-11/amruta-11.github.io/_pages/aboutme.md

   overlay_image: /images/overlay.jpg
 ---

 Hi!
 Welcome to my website.
 My name is Amruta, and I am a graduate student in the Information Management Program at the University of Washington, Seattle.
 I am specializing in Data Science and Business Intelligence.
-This website is my personal blog to keep track of my projects related to data science and programming.
+This website is my personal blog to showcase my projects related to data science and programming.

 I am actively looking for summer internship opportunities where I can leverage my data analysis, visualization, and machine learning skills to generate valuable insights from the data and help companies deliver the best possible products and services